 With the nation battling the pandemic and trying to recover from the economic slowdown, we can expect that the healthcare and social protection systems will be the main focus of this year’s budget.
 This is understandable, given the direct effects of the virus crisis on livelihoods and health.
 However, the existing budget is already underfunding the Malaysian Armed Forces’ core obligatory operations, notwithstanding commitments to increase readiness and capabilities and expanded operational demands due to the pandemic.

 The Kerangka Keberhasilan Kementerian is a mixed bag.
 By establishing a clear hierarchy of ideas, it gives us relevant insights about the substantive and practical matters that the Ministry and the Armed Forces has to address in their portfolio.
-However, it falls extremely short when it comes to correctly measuring or estimating the real impact of the various programs and activities.
-Thus, in its role in assessing the performance of the Ministry, it is not so useful as a framework.

 What does the Defence Budget tell us?
 Are we spending too much, just enough, or too little on national defence?
 Which programs should be prioritized over others?
 This series of articles will break down the formatting and the structure of the Defence Budget.